 The most common cause for decreased strength and range of motion through the hip is too much sitting.
 We were not meant to spend our days sitting.
 A sedentary lifestyle will lead to muscle atrophy, shortening of your ligaments and tendons, and a decline in balance.
 In response to the immobility of the hip joint, the low back and knees will begin to be stressed.
 This typically causes people to move even more infrequently, which leads to low back and knee problems.
 Low back and knee pain are the two most common complaints we hear with new clients.
+And we can usually trace the problem back to the hip.
 Your trainer can help you improve your strength, balance, and proper function of this very important joint.
 In the mean time, here are some tips to help keep your body functioning properly:

 - Move!
-If you have a desk job, get up each hour to stretch your legs.
+If you have a desk job, get up each hour to stretch your legs by walking around the office.

 - Take the stairs.
 The Gluteus Maximus is the strongest, largest muscle in your body.
 You need to keep this muscle strong in order to support your lumbar spine and stabilize your knees.